Alcidespb24/Alcidespb24/README.md

 # 👋 Hi, I'm **Alcides Perez**

 I’m a **Computer Engineer** from **Miami, Florida**, now finishing an M.S. in Computer Science (Data Science & AI) at **Florida International University**.
-Over the last five months I’ve doubled‑down on **production‑ready, AI‑powered software** in healthcare, finance, and media—from retrieval‑augmented pipelines that price hospital accounts in seconds to a Flutter social network for movie buffs.
+I’ve doubled‑down on **production‑ready, AI‑powered software** in healthcare, finance, and media—from retrieval‑augmented pipelines that price hospital accounts in seconds to a Flutter social network for movie buffs.
 I’m happiest shipping tools that turn messy real‑world data into crisp, automated workflows.

 ---